microsoft/fast/specs/flyout/flyout.md

 - `fast-popover`

 *Attributes*
+- `visible` - boolean, whether or not the Popover is visible, defaults to undefined, as this is controlled by the author
+- `trap-focus` - boolean, whether or not to keep focus contained inside the popover, defaults to true
 - `target` - string, the html id of the HTMLElement that the Popover is attached to, (viewport for anchored region defaults to the parent of the anchor) and triggered by
-- `visible` - boolean, whether or not the Popover is visible, defaults to undefined, as this is controlled by the author
+- `focus-target-on-close` - boolean, whether or not to focus back on to the _target element_ when the popover is closed, defaults to true
+- `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic
 - `delay` - number, the time delay before the popover is shown once triggered
-- `position` - enum, where the tooltip should appear relative to its target, uses Anchored Region logic

     - above-centered, below-centered